Data is from the Australian Immunisation Register and is updated every Wednesday.

 COVID-19 vaccination is voluntary but strongly encouraged for residents in aged care facilities.
 It remains the most effective protection against severe illness, hospitalisation and death from COVID-19.

-The expert Australian Technical Advisory Group on Immunisation (ATAGI) recommends an additional COVID-19 vaccine dose for residents in aged care facilities before winter.
+For the best protection, the expert Australian Technical Advisory Group on Immunisation (ATAGI) recommends an additional COVID-19 booster dose for residents in aged care facilities.

-ATAGI recommends residents receive their COVID-19 winter dose from four months after their initial booster dose.
+ATAGI recommends residents receive their second COVID-19 booster dose from 3 months:

 How can I get my recommended COVID-19 vaccinations?

 Your aged care home is responsible for ensuring you are offered the opportunity to be up to date with your COVID-19 vaccination.

 You are eligible to receive a COVID-19 booster dose from 3 months after you received your initial booster dose, or 3 months after a confirmed COVID-19 infection if this occurred after your initial booster dose.

 Your aged care home staff will discuss with you and your substitute decision maker, whether you consent to be vaccinated and they can assist you to complete the consent form or record your verbal consent.
 This needs to occur prior to the date of your vaccination.

 If you are yet to receive a first, second or any booster dose, you can ask your aged care home to organise your vaccination.